 While fiber optic internet has been the go-to modality for efficiency and higher speeds, its availability is limited to major cities and states.
 Cable and satellite internet, on the other hand, are available in most regions.
 However, both have their own advantages and disadvantages.

 And if you want to have a clear idea before having to choose either of them, you must learn the differences between cable and satellite internet.
-Don’t worry, I’ll be comparing both types of internet services against critical factors to help you make a wise decision.
+In this article, I’ll compare both types of internet services against critical factors to help you make a wise decision.

 - Cable vs Satellite Internet: Key Differences

 - Briefing Cable and Satellite Internet

 - Cable Internet vs Satellite Internet: Detailed Comparison